Protofall/Crayon-Game-Framework/README.md

 ### myC++PNG
 Its just the PNG example included with the kos-ports converted to C++ with a few minor changes

-### paletteTest
+### paletteTest/SD
 It heavily borrows from bogglez's Spritesheet tutorial using texconv to make the paletted texture files, code to load them in and drawing sprites instead of polygons.
 I removed all the Spritesheet stuff to simplify this example, added swappable romdisks and included a function that can display messages and stops the program (Useful for error debugging).
 Bogglez's tutorial on spritesheets/paletted textures can be found here: http://dcemulation.org/?title=PVR_Spritesheets

-### picSizeTest
-The dino textures are from Google Chrome's Dino Runner Game

 ### ROMDISK_SWAPPING
 The code to load in the GZ compressed and non-compressed romdisk images came from BlackAura.
 The fork of img4dc was made by Kazade.
 The makefiles for the "JamoHTP-Protofall" versions were made by JamoHTP

 ### VMUSaveTest
-Contains modified code from this guide: http://dcemulation.org/?title=Filesystem and also BlueCrab's CrabEmu
+Contains modified code from this guide: http://dcemulation.org/?title=Filesystem and also modified versions of BlueCrab's CrabEmu savefile code